brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 RIFT is optimized for large networks that have a highly structured topology known as a fat tree or Clos topology.
 One of the main (but not the only) use cases for RIFT is to be a scalable and fast-converging interior gateway protocol (IGP) for the underlay in large-scale data centers.
-It addresses some of the deficiences of OSPF, ISIS, and BGP for that use case.

 RIFT brings several innovations to the table, including: